Unsupervised and Unregistered Hyperspectral Image Super-Resolution with Mutual Dirichlet-Net: Introduction

-This work is an extension of our previous work uSDN~\cite{qu2018unsupervised}.
-However, uSDN only works on general Hyperspectral image super-resolution problem (HSI-SR) with well-registered LR HSI and HR MSI.
+$u^2$-MDN is an extension of our previous work uSDN~\cite{qu2018unsupervised}.
+However, uSDN is only effective on general HSI-SR problem with well-registered LR HSI and HR MSI.
 Here, we have made substantial extensions to address the challenges of HSI-SR with unregistered multi-modalities.
-The major improvements are three-fold.
-First, instead of adopting two deep learning networks as uSDN, the proposed $u^2$-MDN is specifically designed to extract the representations of multi-modalities with one encoder-decoder structure, which largely stabilized the network given unregistered multi-modalities.
-Second, uSDN minimizes spectral distortion of the reconstructed HR HSI by reducing the angular difference of the multi-modalities' representations, which fails to handle unregistered cases.
-While the proposed $u^2$-MDN is able to handle both well-registered and unregistered cases by extracting correlated representations with mutual information(MI).
-Third, instead of commonly used $l_2$ loss adopted by uSDN, the collaborative $l_{21}$ norm is introduced by the proposed $u^2$-MDN to preserve the spectral information better.
+To the best of our knowledge, this is the first effort to solving the HSI-SR problem directly on unregistered image pairs with unsupervised deep learning.
+The major improvements can be summarized from three perspectives.
+First, the network structure is different from that of the uSDN.
+Instead of adopting two deep learning networks as in uSDN, the proposed $u^2$-MDN is specifically designed to extract the representations of multi-modalities with only one encoder-decoder structure, which largely stabilizes the information extraction and fusion procedure given the unregistered multi-modalities.
+Second, uSDN minimizes spectral distortion of the reconstructed HR HSI by reducing the angular difference of the representations from multiple modalities, which fails to deal with unregistered cases, while the proposed $u^2$-MDN is able to handle both well-registered and unregistered cases by extracting correlated representations with mutual information through the mutual discriminative network.
+Third, instead of commonly used $l_2$ loss adopted by uSDN, the collaborative $l_{2,1}$ norm is introduced in the proposed $u^2$-MDN to better preserve the spectral information.